Rheumatologist Malpractice Attorney: Chicago, Illinois

-Medical specialists need to be prepared to dedicate over a decade of their lives to obtaining the education and skills needed to practice in their desired specialty.
+Medical specialists need to be prepared to dedicate over a decade of their lives to obtain the education and skills needed to practice in their desired specialty.
 An aspiring rheumatologist must begin by completing a degree in medicine or osteopathy and then decide whether he or she plans to enter a residency program in internal medicine or pediatrics.
-Residency programs normally last three years and help doctors acquire real world experience working with patients that are suffering from a broad range of ailments.
+Residency programs normally last three years and help doctors acquire real-world experience working with patients that are suffering from a broad range of ailments.

 Those who complete their residencies in pediatrics can move on to a fellowship program in pediatric rheumatology while those choosing to work in internal medicine can complete a similar program in general rheumatology.
 Fellowship programs last for two to three years and pair doctors with experienced mentors who can guide them as they work with patients suffering from rheumatic conditions.